Does Albert know your plans? Make sure he is right! Log into your student center and check your "expected date of graduation".

 Icon View | List View

 Walk-in hours for Junior Class Adviser, Matthew A.J.
-Gregory, are Mondays from 12noon to 2:30pm and Wednesdays from 10am to 12:30pm at 1 Washington Place in room 515
+Gregory, are Thursdays from 2pm to 4:30pm and Fridays 12:30pm to 3pm at 1 Washington Place in room 515

 9/5/14@10:00 AM Jerry H. Labowitz Theatre for the Performing Arts

 9/5/14@6:00 PM Jerry H. Labowitz Theatre for the Performing Arts | 1 Washington Place

 9/17/14@6:30 PM Pour George | 35 West 8th Street (btwn 6th and Wash Square West/ MacDougal)